 Minor children and spouses must be provided for in a will in Manitoba, and cannot be disinherited expect in exceptional circumstances.
 Others who can also show that they are dependents may qualify under this law, too.
 While dependents receive amounts that are stipulated by law, something that varies between provinces, when a will disinherits a dependent, it’s generally challengeable in court.

 Visionary Law Corporation has represented clients with the process of contesting a will in Manitoba since 2006.
 Our firm can help you determine if you have legal grounds for contesting the will and guide you through the entire legal process.
-Contact us today to schedule a free 30 minutes initial consultation.
+Contact us today to schedule a 30 minutes initial consultation.